AdaCore/spark2014/lrm/source/packages.rst

 #.
 Consistency:

-   * The refined pre-condition of the subprogram must be implied by the pre-condition.
+   * **Requirement:** The refined pre-condition of the subprogram must be implied by the pre-condition.

-     *Rationale: standard definition of proof refinement.*
+     **Rationale:** standard definition of proof refinement.

 #.
 Semantics: